wx-chevalier/Awesome-Lists-and-CheatSheets/DataScienceAI/DataScienceAI-Model-Links.md

 # DataScienceAI Models Links

+# Game | 游戏

+* [OpenAI Gym](https://github.com/openai/gym): OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.
+This is the gym open-source library, which gives you access to a standardized set of environments.

 # Chess

 * [2018-Minigo #Project#](https://github.com/tensorflow/minigo): A minimalist Go engine modeled after AlphaGo Zero, built on MuGo.